databrickslabs/jupyterlab-integration/README_v2.md

 1. **Operating System**

+    *Jupyterlab Integration* will run on the following operation systems:

+    - macOS
+    - Linux
-    macOS, Linux and Windows 10 (with OpenSSH)
+    - Windows 10 (with OpenSSH)

-2. **Anaconda installation**
+2. **Anaconda**

+    *JupyterLab Integration* is based on [Anaconda](https://www.anaconda.com/distribution) and supports:

-    - A recent version of [Anaconda](https://www.anaconda.com/distribution) with Python >= *3.6*
+    - A recent version of Anaconda with Python >= *3.6*
-    - Since *Jupyterlab Integration* will create a separate conda environment, [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is sufficient to start
     - The tool *conda* must be newer than *4.7.5*, test were executed with *4.8.x*.

+    Since *Jupyterlab Integration* will create a separate conda environment, [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is sufficient to start

 3. **Python**

-    - Python 3.6 and Python 3.7 both on the remote cluster and locally (only for *DBR 5.5 LTS* Python 3.5 should be used locally).
+    *JupyterLab Integration* only works with Python 3 and supports Python 3.6 and Python 3.7 both on the remote cluster and locally (only for *DBR 5.5 LTS* Python 3.5 should be used locally).
-    - Python 2.7 is not supported, neither on the remote cluster nor locally

 4. **Databricks CLI**

-    To install Databricks CLI and configure profile(s) for your cluster(s), please refer to [AWS](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html) / [Azure](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html)
+    For *JupyterLab Integration* a recent version of *Databricks CLI* is needed.
+To install *Databricks CLI* and to configure profiles for your clusters, please refer to [AWS](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html) / [Azure](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html).

     Note:

-    - JupyterLab Integration does not support Databricks CLI profile with username password.
+    - *JupyterLab Integration* does not support Databricks CLI profiles with username password.
 Only [Personal Access Tokens](https://docs.databricks.com/dev-tools/api/latest/authentication.html) are supported.
     - Whenever `$PROFILE` is used in this documentation, it refers to a valid Databricks CLI profile name, stored in a shell environment variable.

-5. **SSH access to the Databricks cluster**
+5. **SSH access to Databricks clusters**

     Configure your Databricks clusters to allow ssh access, see [Configure SSH access](docs/ssh-configurations.md)